joolstorrentecalo/gitlab-foss/doc/administration/gitaly/praefect.md

    }
    ```

-   By default, Praefect uses opportunistic TLS to connect to PostgreSQL.
-This means that Praefect attempts to connect to PostgreSQL using `sslmode` set to
+   By default, Praefect refuses to make an unencrypted connection to
-   `prefer`.
+   PostgreSQL.
 You can override this by uncommenting the following line:

    ```ruby
    praefect['configuration'] = {